y2kbugger/weeklyreview_todotxt/README.md

 # WIP
-- todo.txt debug endpoint
+- completion date persist to db
-  - add a rich text version of the todo.txt to identify fields vs descriptions
+- creation date persist to db
 - Clarify completed items
 - Add ability to add a new section
 - Separate sections of a checklist